 A teaching practicum that provides an opportunity to apply teaching methods, practice skills in teaching specific subjects, and learn how to implement classroom management strategies in middle grades (6-8) and secondary classrooms.
+Students majoring in art, foreign languages, vocal/choral, and theatre arts (preK-12) teacher certification also enroll in this practicum.
 The placements are in diverse school settings.
-The student must request a placement from the Director of Field Experiences early in the registration process.
-Prerequisite: consent only.
+The student must request a placement from the Coordinator of Clinical Experiences early in the registration process.
+Prerequisite/Corequisite: EDUC 375 and consent only.
 Offered each fall.